 How can we create virtual reality today?

-VR capture method 1: 360 video and photo capture
+Virtual reality capture methods: 360 video and photo capture

 360-degree videos are created by filming all 360 degrees of a scene at the same time.
 Users can view the video from any angle.
 Turn and move the device and the 360-degree video will follow, creating an immersive “virtual reality” type experience.
 360-degree video is typically recorded using either with a special rig of cameras or a dedicated camera that contains multiple camera lenses.
 The resulting footage is then stitched to form a single video.
 This virtual reality capture method is done either by the camera itself or using specialized video editing software.
 This software can analyze common visuals and audio to synchronize and link the different camera feeds together.
 You can read about how to stitch 360 videos here.

 Captured content can be separated into either monoscopic or stereoscopic 360 content.
 Stereoscopic 360 content allows you to have a 360° overview of the environment and creates the 3D effect with objects close by.
 Monoscopic 360 content lacks the 3D effect but is much easier to produce and easier to distribute.